Light-emitting diode: Organic light-emitting diodes (OLEDs)

 In an organic light-emitting diode (OLED), the electroluminescent material composing the emissive layer of the diode is an organic compound.
 The organic material is electrically conductive due to the delocalization of pi electrons caused by conjugation over all or part of the molecule, and the material therefore functions as an organic semiconductor.
 The organic materials can be small organic molecules in a crystalline phase, or polymers.

 The potential advantages of OLEDs include thin, low-cost displays with a low driving voltage, wide viewing angle, and high contrast and color gamut.
 Polymer LEDs have the added benefit of printable and flexible displays.
 OLEDs have been used to make visual displays for portable electronic devices such as cellphones, digital cameras, lighting and televisions.

 Types

-LEDs are produced in a variety of shapes and sizes.
+LEDs in a variety of shapes and sizes.
 The color of the plastic lens is often the same as the actual color of light emitted, but not always.
 For instance, purple plastic is often used for infrared LEDs, and most blue devices have colorless housings.
 Modern high-power LEDs such as those used for lighting and backlighting are generally found in surface-mount technology (SMT) packages (not shown).